 Among hip fracture patients, one of every two never returns to their previous range of motion.
 One of every four is forced to move into a nursing home due to limited mobility, and one of every four dies within one year of the fracture, according to the American Society for Bone and Mineral Research.
 More than 40 leading medical organizations dedicated to reducing avoidable secondary fractures have joined efforts to effectively diagnose and treat osteoporosis.

 “The goal is for patients and their families to understand the risk for falls and take action to prevent future fractures,” said Dr. Silvina Levis, an osteoporosis expert at the University of Miami Health System.
-“Once a senior person has suffered a fracture of the hip or spine, we focus on medication, physical activity, nutrition, and environmental changes to reduce their risk of falling.”
+“Once a senior person has suffered a fracture of the hip or spine, we focus on medication, physical activity, nutrition, and environmental changes to reduce their risk of falls and fractures.”

-What can you do to reduce their risk of secondary fractures?
+What can you do to reduce your risk of secondary fractures?

-(Under the guidance of geriatric medicine healthcare providers)
+Working under the guidance of endocrinology or geriatric medicine healthcare providers, you should:

-- Consult with the doctor about minimizing the use of medications associated with an increased fall risk (including analgesics, opiates, antipsychotics, anticonvulsants, benzodiazepines, psychotropics, some antidepressants, and diuretics).
+- Consult with your doctor about minimizing the use of medications associated with an increased fall risk (including analgesics, opiates, antipsychotics, anticonvulsants, benzodiazepines, psychotropics, some antidepressants, and diuretics).